Yaj-t/Apartelle_web/client/README.md

 - Fixed the styling for the Room and Room Type Forms
 - Made the the Room admins into two buttons, manage room types and manage rooms
 - the filter headers of Room Types and Rooms are now available
+- Room and Room Types can now batch delete

 # What to Fix